mac-comp240/hw7-shell/README.md

 # Tasks

-For many of the below tasks, you should plan to use the `PATH` variable that is inherited from the environment.
+For the below tasks, you might find it useful to get and set environment variables such as `$PATH` or `$PWD`.

 Reference: `getenv(3)`